kyma-project/website/content/blog-posts/2021-11-04-release-notes-2.0/index.md

 The list is quite big but it doesn't affect most of the production use cases.
 The components were used mainly for exposing Kyma UI in the development/standalone mode (static users).
 For such use cases, we have provided refactored, better, and faster [Kyma Dashboard](#kyma-dashboard) described in another section.

-### ORY oathkeeper will no longer use dex
+### ORY Oathkeeper without Dex

-Within Kyma 2.0, Dex will be deprecated.
-Therefore ORY Oathkeeper will no longer use Dex to verify JWT tokens.
-Existing API Rules that do have an access strategy JWT defined need to be enriched with an individual **jwks_url** pointing to your custom OpenID Connect-compliant identity provider.
+With Kyma 2.0, Dex will be deprecated.
+Therefore, ORY Oathkeeper will no longer use Dex to verify JWT tokens.
+Existing API Rules that have a JWT access strategy defined need to be enriched with an individual **jwks_url** pointing to a custom OpenID Connect-compliant identity provider.

 ## Serverless